edamametechnologies/.github/profile/README.md

 EDAMAME Security is your all-in-one tool to secure, understand, and prove your dev workstation—from OS to network.
 It delivers:

 - **Security Benchmarks:** Assess against standards like [CIS Benchmarks](https://www.cisecurity.org/cis-benchmarks), SOC 2, and ISO 27001
 - **AI Assistant (Agentic System):** Intelligent automation that analyzes and resolves security issues automatically with three operational modes: "Do It For Me" (fully automatic), "Analyze & Recommend" (review before execution), and "Backend AI Analysis" (deep network scans).
-Supports Claude, OpenAI, and Ollama (local/privacy-focused).
+Supports multiple LLM providers:
+  - **Cloud LLM (EDAMAME)** - Managed AI service with OAuth authentication via EDAMAME Portal; free and paying tiers (see [portal.edamame.tech](https://portal.edamame.tech)); zero API key management
+  - **Claude (Anthropic)** - Detailed reasoning and nuanced security decisions (API key required)
+  - **OpenAI (GPT)** - Fast responses and general-purpose analysis (API key required)
+  - **Ollama (Local)** - Privacy-focused, runs entirely on your machine (no cloud dependency)

   Collapsible automation controls provide live workflow status, Do It For Me/Analyze buttons, scheduling toggles (Auto run + Auto confirm), and an inline cancel action.
-Streamable HTTP MCP server (localhost-only, port 3000) with PSK authentication (desktop builds only) enables external AI tools like Claude Desktop to securely access 9 security automation tools.
+A Streamable HTTP **Model Context Protocol (MCP)** server (localhost-only, port 3000) with PSK authentication (desktop builds only) enables external AI tools like Claude Desktop to securely access 9 security automation tools.
 Complete transparency via filterable action history, Confirm/Undo All, detailed reasoning, and deep links back to Remed, LANscan, Capture, and Pwned views.
   - When you start a deep scan, click **Request report** to queue backend analysis and use **Read latest report** to open the newest results once the job finishes.
 - **One-Click Remediation:** Automatically fix common security issues without requiring deep security expertise
 - **Network Visibility:** Built-in network scanning (inspired by 'Nmap') and traffic monitoring (inspired by 'Wireshark').
 Anonymized, RAG‑based analysis of device vulnerabilities and suspicious traffic sessions; ML‑based traffic anomaly detection
 - **Digital Identity Management:** Integrated with [Have I Been Pwned](https://haveibeenpwned.com) for online identity management with AI analysis of security impact
 - **Certified Compliance Report Generation:** Contractors required to prove their device meets baseline security requirements (SOC 2 or ISO 27001) can generate a compliance report with a single click.
-- **Privacy-First Management:** Connects to our "no MDM" platform ([edamame.tech](https://www.edamame.tech)), enabling continuous reporting of security posture and integration with access control to implement Zero Trust for code, secrets, and test data access.
+- **Privacy-first management:** Connects to our no‑MDM platform ([edamame.tech](https://www.edamame.tech)), enabling continuous reporting of security posture and integration with access control to implement Zero Trust for code, secrets, and test data access.

 https://github.com/user-attachments/assets/368ab85d-c3ba-4138-80f5-c19609eb6579